Bill Blair (1880s pitcher)

+Career

-In an eight-year career as a professional, Blair spent one season in the major leagues.
+During an eight-year career as a professional, Blair spent one season in the major leagues.
 He started four games for the Philadelphia Athletics of the American Association in 1888, winning one and losing three.
-His 2.61 ERA was better than the league average, and he was also a positive contributor with the bat, posting a .308 batting average, .357 on-base percentage, and .385 slugging percentage in 14 plate appearances.
+His 2.61 ERA was better than the league average, and he was also a positive contributor with the bat, posting a .308 batting average, .357 on-base percentage, and .385 slugging percentage in fourteen plate appearances.

+Illness and death

 Blair had signed a contract to spend the 1890 season with the Chicago Cubs, but he died as a result of illness before games began, during the first outbreak of the 1889–1890 pandemic.
 His obituary listed the cause of death as "influenza, which turned into pneumonia and typhoid fever".